How do we build a future that is sustainable, equitable, and healthy?

 With equity and public health top of mind, the first panel examined the ways climate policies can strive for both.
 Moderator Janet Joseph of NYSERDA contended that “we cannot afford to treat energy and climate policy separate and isolated from our broader policy and social equity goals.”
 The panelists echoed this sentiment in their descriptions of policies already underway.

 Chris Coll, Director of NYSERDA’s Energy Affordability and Equity Program, outlined the groundbreaking goals of New York State’s Climate Leadership and Community Protection Act (CLCPA).
 The law requires that 35 to 40 percent of clean energy and efficiency benefits go to disadvantaged communities, and that these communities have a say in how the law is implemented.
 Maritza Silva-Farrell, Executive Director of ALIGN, reiterated this point, saying, “We have to have funding and make sure the city is moving to swift implementation with the project driven by community groups on the ground.”
 As one of the most aggressive climate policies for any major economy in the world, the CLCPA is leading the way on environmental justice and even informing policy development at the federal level.
-It is also a testament to the power of community-level organizing, as NY State Climate Action Council member Raya Salter reminded us that “this landmark climate law and these justice provisions…really did come from grassroots advocacy.”
+It is also a testament to the power of community-level organizing, as NY State Climate Action Council member Raya Salter reminded us: “this landmark climate law and these justice provisions…really did come from grassroots advocacy.”

 At the city level, Adriana Espinoza of the NYC Mayor’s Office of Climate and Sustainability described NYC’s effort to assess environmental equity and community engagement through a new report, Environmental Justice For All.
 The end goal of the report is to create a comprehensive plan that ensures “environmental justice communities’ priorities are uplifted, considered and adopted” at every step of the way.
 Underscoring the urgency of this effort, Espinoza stated that “we cannot wait until an emergency situation to understand our vulnerabilities and disparities.
 We have to do that groundwork ahead of time to enable immediate action in times of crisis.”